Best Of15 min read

 Key Features:

-• Real-time multiplayer collaboration (clients can watch you work, for better or worse)
+• Real-time multiplayer collaboration (clients watch you work in real time)

 • Full vector editing with Auto Layout and component libraries

-• Dev Mode for handing off specs to developers
+• Dev Mode for handing specs to developers

 • FigJam whiteboard for brainstorming and client workshops